Food and Water Security

 BRIEFING NOTE SUMMARY

-- To cater for growing demand for fresh foods, five significant water supply and infrastructure projects are considered essential enablers for the region: Nullinga Dam, North Johnstone River Diversion Scheme, Lakeland Irrigation Area Project, Gilbert River Irrigation Scheme and Tablelands Irrigation Project.
+- To cater for growing demand for water, four significant water supply and infrastructure projects are considered essential enablers for the region: North Johnstone River Diversion Scheme, Lakeland Irrigation Area Project, Gilbert River Irrigation Scheme and Cairns Water Security – Stage 1 project.

-- All five projects require bilateral commitment and shared investment (split 50:50) to facilitate environmental approvals and progress to construction stage.
+- All four projects require bilateral commitment and shared investment to facilitate environmental approvals and progress to construction stage.

 Tropical North Queensland (TNQ) has seen sustained population growth during the past 30 years underpinned by expansion of industries including agriculture, tourism, fisheries, education, health and retail.
+Throughout 2020, agriculture has been a continuing success story for the region and vitally important in driving post-COVID-19 economic recovery.
 At the forefront of agricultural growth has been the Atherton Tablelands, driven by the Mareeba Dimbulah Water Supply Scheme (MDWSS) with rapid expansion in high value crops such as avocados, bananas, berries and sugarcane.
 Water is now 100% allocated and 80% used, with purchase prices rising more than three-fold since 2011, peaking at $4000ML.

-In addition, agriculture in areas such as the District of Lakeland and Etheridge Shire have potential to expand rapidly with high value crops such as bananas, grains, cotton and watermelons proving feasible.
+In addition, agriculture in areas such as the Lakeland district near Cooktown and surrounding the Gilbert River in Etheridge Shire have potential to expand rapidly with through value crops such as bananas, grains, cotton and watermelons.
 Water security has been a concern for a number of years and is now limiting supply in both regions.

-Five significant water supply and infrastructure projects are considered essential enablers for the region:
+In summary, four significant water supply and infrastructure projects are considered essential enablers for water security and growth in the region:

 - North Johnstone River Diversion Scheme